-2648 Journey to the Heart of the Empire.
+2648 Journey to the Heart of the Empire

-Interia, center and jewel of the empire, origin and power source of the Interian people, cultural capital, scientific lighthouse, industrial teraplex, protector of uncounted races, peace keeper, and for thousands of years the heart of the surrounding 2000 light years.
+Interia, center and jewel of the empire, origin and power source of the Interian people, cultural capital, scientific lighthouse, industrial teraplex, protector of uncounted species, peace keeper, and for thousands of years the heart of the surrounding 2000 light years.

 Early trading partners of humanity tell, that we are all living in the Interian Empire.
 The empire reigns through its regional centers, they say.
 Kisor is the regional center.
 Kisor rules on behalf of Interia.
 That has always been so.

 But no human has ever seen an Interian.
 There are no Interian fleets roaming the skies.
 Recent experience even suggests a certain grade of anarchy, although, it is said that Kisor maintains order.
 There has not been much contact with Kisor with the exception of their trade guilds.
 Nobody has seen any military.
 And above all no Interians.
 Nevertheless the Interian Empire is considered to be the major authority of the sector.